-- a.
-Existing water customers who do not have a cross-connection control device in their system at present, but will be required to install such a device under this policy.
+- (1) Existing water customers who do not have a cross-connection control device in their system at present but are required to install such a device under this Policy.
 Customers in this category where contaminants on their property have been determined by PW to represent a health hazard to the public water system will be required to take immediate corrective action upon notification.
-Customers will be required to install an approved backflow prevention assemblies within 120 days of notification when PW has determined that a potential system hazard exists or within 180 days for a potential pollution hazard condition. - b.
-Any new water customer after the effective date of this Cross-Connection Control Policy will be required to install an approved backflow prevention device prior to connection to PW's distribution system whenever PW has determined that contaminants or pollution on the customer's property represents a hazard to the public water system. - c.
-Those existing water customers who have required backflow prevention devices in their system which do not meet PW's standards or have been found to be malfunctioning.
+Customers will be required to install an approved backflow prevention assembly or correct the cited hazard within 30 days of notification when PW has determined that a potential system hazard exists.
+Failure to comply will result in termination of water service. - (2) After the effective date of this Cross-Connection Control Policy, any new customer will be required to install an approved backflow prevention device prior to connection to PW's distribution system whenever PW has determined that contaminants or pollution on the customer's property represents a hazard to the public water system.
+The device must be installed successfully tested and reported before service is established. - (3) Those existing water customers who have required backflow prevention devices in their system which do not meet PW's standards or have been found to be malfunctioning.
 These customers will be required to replace backflow prevention devices with assemblies that do meet PW standards.
-Malfunctioning backflow prevention devices for low hazard conditions must be repaired or replaced by the customers with an approved backflow prevention device within thirty days after notification by PW.
+Malfunctioning backflow prevention devices for low hazard conditions must be repaired or replaced by the customers with an approved backflow prevention device within 30 days after notification by PW.
 For high hazard sources, the malfunctioning backflow prevention device must be replaced or repaired immediately.
+If not repaired or replaced immediately, water service will be discontinued.

-14.2 Termination of water service
+14.2 Termination of Water Service

-- a.
-Service of water to any premises will be discontinued by PW if a backflow prevention assembly required by law, rules, or regulations is not installed, tested, and maintained; or if it is found that a backflow prevention device has been removed or by-passed or if unprotected cross-connection exists on the premises and there is inadequate backflow protection at the service connections.
-Water service will not be restored until such conditions and defects are corrected. - b.
-Water services will be terminated for water customers who do not comply with PW's Cross-Connection Control Policy.
-A certified written notice shall be served to the offending party that water service will be terminated within ten days if the requirements of this policy are not met.
+- (1) Service of water to any premises will be discontinued by PW if a backflow prevention assembly required by law, rules, or regulations is not installed, tested, and maintained; or if it is found that a backflow prevention device has been removed or by-passed or if unprotected cross-connection exists on the premises and there is inadequate backflow protection at the service connections.
+Water service will not be restored until such conditions and defects are corrected and PW's distribution system is adequately protected. - (2) Water services will be terminated for water customers who do not comply with PW's Cross-Connection Control Policy.
+A certified written notice shall be served to the offending party that water service will be terminated if the requirements of this Policy are not met.
+PW will not be liable for any losses, damages, or claims arising from termination of water service.